I still don’t know why I made that choice. But something in my heart told me to go to Denmark, so I did. I’m originally from Wales, via Spain.

-It was a big farm with huge outbuildings at the end of a very long driveway, set back from other houses in the middle of a grain field.
+It was a big farm in the middle of a grain field with huge outbuildings at the end of a very long driveway.
 When we pulled up in the car, there was a miserable-looking man using a chainsaw outside one of two barns.
-He came over to introduce himself as the owner and asked us to follow him into one of the barns to see the ducks.
-As I walked into the first barn building all I could smell was manure and ammonia from urine, and it was nearly pitch black.
+He came over and introduced himself as the owner and asked me to follow him into one of the barns to see the ducks.
+As I walked into the first barn building, all I could smell was manure and ammonia from urine.
+It was nearly pitch black.

-Immediately, I could see five huge horses all together in a very small wooden enclosure.
+Right in front of me were five huge horses standing together in a very small wooden enclosure.
 The horses had patches of fur missing from lice infestation and had a dull appearance overall.
 To the right of me, I could see a flock of maybe twenty sheep – very skinny, and also in a filthy wooden enclosure.

 The man continued onward into the second barn and what awaited me there was pure horror!
-There must have been five cows all chained at the head to metal bars inches from their faces, covered in manure and with patches of sores on their bodies.
-There were maybe ten horses and ponies – also chained at the neck.
-All of them were standing in small wooden enclosures which ran along all four walls.
-In the middle of the room, there were three more pens.
+There must have been five cows chained to metal bars inches from their faces, covered in manure and with patches of sores on their bodies.
+There were maybe ten horses and ponies – also chained at the head.
+All of them were standing in small wooden pens which ran along all four walls.
+In the middle of the room were three more pens.
 In two of those stood a mix of small and large ponies all crammed together.

-In the third pen, I could see the most magnificent donkey – a female, who was black and as tall as a horse, with the most beautiful eyes.
-Standing next to her was her son, who was just five months old – a big fluffy ball of a black baby donkey.
-They both were chained to a metal ring on the front of the enclosure, and just like all the animals in those barns, they had never seen daylight.
+In one of the pens, I could see the most magnificent donkey – a female, who was black and as tall as a horse, with the most beautiful eyes.
+Standing next to her was her son – a big fluffy ball of a black baby donkey.
+They were both chained to a metal ring and like all of the animals at this farm they had never seen the daylight.

-This man was solely using the animals to make money.
+The owner was only using the animals to make money.
 He would breed the females over and over, and sell the babies at markets and online.
 When the females were worn out, he would slaughter them.
-And he was doing it to all types of animals – pigs, sheep, horses, mules, ponies, and donkeys.
+And he was doing it to all types of animals – pigs, sheep, horses, mules, ponies, donkeys, geese, ducks, chickens.

-After seeing the animals like that and the ducks, hens and geese in a similar situation, as I drove away from there, with the family of five ducks, I knew I would be going back to try and free some of his slaves.
+As I drove away with the family of five ducks, I knew I would be going back to try and free some of his slaves.